RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-common-issues.markdown

 ## Exploding & Vanishing Gradients

-In a very deep network, output of each layer might diminish, because their inputs are $W_1W_2...x$ (ignoring activation for now)
+In a very deep network, output of each layer might diminish, because these outputs are products $W_1W_2...x$ (ignoring activation for now)

 <div style="text-align: center;">
 <p align="center">